stackql/stackql-registry-docs/docs/azure_stack-docs/providers/azure_stack/azure_bridge_admin/index.md

 image: /img/providers/azure/stackql-azure-provider-featured-image.png
 ---

-The AzureStack AzureBridge Administrator Module Which Allows You To Manage Your AzureStack Marketplace Items.
+The AzureStack AzureBridge administrator module which allows you to manage your AzureStack marketplace items.

 :::info Service Summary